yegor256/blog/_drafts/ai.md

   * **AI writes code (NOT!)**<br/>
     It's not true.
     Neither AlphaCode nor Codex _write_ code.
 Instead, they _find_ it.
-    According to AlphaCode paper, "generating code that solves a specific task requires _searching_ in a huge structured space of programs."
+    According to the AlphaCode paper, "generating code that solves a specific task requires _searching_ in a huge structured space of programs."
     Even though Machine Learning (ML) makes searching faster, it doesn't make it writing.
-As far as I understand (the paper is pretty vague on exact details of model training), they turn descriptions of programming tasks into sequences of numbers (tokenized characters!) and then label them with solutions found ... in GitHub or [Codeforces](https://codeforces.com) open repositories.
+As far as I understand (the paper is pretty vague on the exact details of model training), they turn descriptions of programming tasks into sequences of numbers (tokenized characters!) and then label them with solutions found ... in GitHub or [Codeforces](https://codeforces.com) open repositories.
-    Then, they ask the model to find the best solution for a vector of characters at question.
+    Then they ask the model to find the best solution for the vector of characters in question.
 Saying that they write code is similar to saying that Google draws pictures of cats when I search for a "black cat."

   * **AI understands requirements in a natual language (NOT!)**<br/>
     It doesn't really _understand_ anything.
-    Neither AlphaCode nor Codex analyze the _semantic_ of the input.
-Either it says "draw a green line" or "save a file," AI sees just two sequences of characters: of 17 and 11 length respectively.
-It doesn't _know_ what means "green" and how it's different from a "file."
+    Neither AlphaCode nor Codex analyze the _semantics_ of the input.
+Whether it says "draw a green line" or "save a file," the AI sees just two sequences of characters: of 17 and 11 length respectively.
+It doesn't _know_ what "green" means nor how it's different from a "file."
 They tokenize texts into vectors.
-If they would use [CNL](https://en.wikipedia.org/wiki/Controlled_natural_language) it would
+If they used [CNL](https://en.wikipedia.org/wiki/Controlled_natural_language) it would
     be understanding, but they don't.

   * **AI pair-programs with a human (NOT!)**<br/>
-    We may expect AI not entirely replace us programmers, but instead help us write certain blocks of code: [Copilot](https://copilot.github.com)
+    We may expect AI not to entirely replace us programmers, but instead help us write certain blocks of code: [Copilot](https://copilot.github.com)
     ([released](https://github.blog/2021-06-29-introducing-github-copilot-ai-pair-programmer/)
     by [GitHub](https://github.com) in 2021)
     is a notable example, [powered](https://hackernoon.com/openais-new-code-generator-github-copilot-and-codex-bb143773)
     by the same Codex.
 A few months ago I got an early access to Codex and played a bit with its features.
-My impression, as a programmer, was that it was neither able to write an entire program nor the blocks of code it produced in return to my requests fit together.
-They were syntactically valid and implemented the functionality requested, but the AI was falling short in combining them the way I, a human, may agree to maintain later.
+My impression, as a programmer, was that it was neither able to write an entire program nor did the blocks of code it produced in response to my requests fit together.
+They were syntactically valid and implemented the functionality requested, but the AI was falling short in combining them the way I, a human, might agree to maintain them later.

-  * **AI autocompletes, that's why can write (NOT!)**<br/>
+  * **AI autocompletes, that's why they can write (NOT!)**<br/>
     Indeed, there are a few products which do code autocompletion with the use of ML, for example [Codota](https://www.codota.com), [Tabnine](https://www.tabnine.com),